-New areas of activity as part of the national response to Covid-19 and governance issues arising
+New areas of activity as part of the national response to Covid-19 and governance issues arising support funds for example).

-A new community hub was developed, new feedback mechanisms have been developed and new funds made available as government provided finance streams (small community support funds for example).
 The Council is actively supporting and working with county council and public health colleagues in developing Covid-19 outbreak plans and investigating wider outbreaks.
 Workforce planning is in place.